-How EVERY Body Type Can Rock a Crop Top
+How Every Body Type Can Pull Off a Crop Top

-We don’t think it’s an exaggeration to say that crop tops are probably the most anxiety-enducing summer wardrobe staple.
-Although they’re very on-trend and don’t seem to be going anywhere—partly due to Kim Kardashian’s unmatchable skill at making them look accessible to everyone—many a woman (understandably) has an undeniable hesitation that they just won’t work for her body type.
+We don’t think it’s an exaggeration to say that crop tops are probably the most anxiety-inducing summer wardrobe staple.
+Although they’re very on trend and don’t seem to be going anywhere, many a woman (understandably) has an undeniable hesitation that they just won’t work for her body type.

 Read on for tips on how each and every body type can really rock a crop top this summer!

-Head’s up, plus-size ladies!
-If you think you can’t wear a crop top, you are tragically mistaken.
-As shown by wildly popular plus-size blogger Gabi Fresh, a crop top is a stylish addition to any plus-size gal’s summer wardrobe.
-The key: pair a short-to-midi length cropper with a high-waist skirt, so only a relatively modest sliver of skin is showing.
-We also love how Fresh added a contrasting white vest, further drawing the eye to her midline for an extra slimming effect.
+Heads-up, plus-size ladies: If you think you can’t wear a crop top, you are tragically mistaken.
+As shown by wildly popular plus-size blogger Gabi Fresh, a crop top is a stylish addition to any gal’s summer wardrobe.
+The key is to pair a short to midi-length cropper with high-waisted skirts or pants so only a relatively modest sliver of skin is showing.

 If you’re wider up top and a bit narrower at the hips, a halter crop top is the way to go.
 The diagonal lines created by the halter at either shoulder will draw the eye to your center neck area, having a thinning impact.
 Blogger Karla Deras illustrates that this concept works best with a voluminous skirt, which adds volume to your narrow hip area and helps to further slim your shoulders.

-If you’ve got ample bosom to go around, then you might want to try a sneaky little trick we first saw worn to perfection on Danish blogger Pernille Teisbaek: wear one over a blouse!
+If you’ve got ample bosom to work with, then you might want to try a sneaky little trick we first saw worn to perfection on Danish blogger Pernille Teisbaek: Wear one over a blouse!
 She opted for a classic white button-down under a black bustier, but you can really go with any combination.
-Pair the set with a pair of comfy boyfriend jeans, a great black sandal, and you’re good to go.
+Pair the set with comfy boyfriend jeans and great black sandals, and you’re good to go.

-If you’re narrower up top and a bit wider at the hip, try this: A lighter color (like white) up top will make your upper half just a smidge more expansive, so you don’t appear bottom-heavy, and a pair of high-waist jeans will minimize your waist even more, as well as your hips.
+If you’re narrower up top and a bit wider at the hips, try this: A lighter color (like white) up top will make your upper half just a smidge more expansive, so you don’t appear bottom-heavy, and a pair of high-waisted jeans will minimize your waist even more.
 Throw a blazer over your shoulders for an added layer of minimalism.